ftdi-rs/libftd2xx-ffi/README.md

 Please see the [Driver License Terms] page for their license.

 All code outside of the `vendor` directory is MIT licensed.

+**Note:** This crate is not affiliated with FTDI.
+You will need to contact the vendor for any support requests with the underlying library because it is closed source.

 [bindgen requirements]: https://rust-lang.github.io/rust-bindgen/requirements.html
 [bindgen]: https://github.com/rust-lang/rust-bindgen